Supporting Inuit children

 or - an authorized representative of the child, parent or guardian (written or verbal consent must be provided by the parent or guardian)

-A request for a group of children with similar needs from multiple families or guardians can be submitted by a community or a service provider.
-Examples of the types of services a group can request are:
+A request for a group of children with similar needs from multiple families or guardians can be submitted by a:

 Step 5.
 How to send a request